 Another recent change in Alabama Homeschooling has to do with homeschoolers playing sports in Public School while Homeschooling.
 The "Tim Tebow" law did not pass, instead the The Alabama High School Athletic Association decided to change their requirements.
 The group that stays on top of the requirements for this is on Facebook and is called Supporters of AHSAA’s New Bylaws For Homeschool Athletes.
 There are hoops to jump through, but the option is there!

 To clear up any confusions we have helpful links for you.
-The first is a video interview with the Alabama Rep for HSLDA (Home School Legal Defense Association), a well broken down link to the LAW, and to info on playing public school sports!
+The first is a video interview with the Alabama Rep for HSLDA (Home School Legal Defense Association), as well as a link to the LAW, and to where to get info on playing public school sports!

 If you have any questions feel free to contact us at South Alabama Homeschooling!
 Click photos below for more info...